The Extrovert INFJ

 They Crave Connection

 While INFJs need time alone, they also crave connections and have a strong desire to bond with people.
-It can be hard for them to find someone they can really open up to, but at the same time they truly want this.
+It can be challenging for them to find someone they can really open up to, but at the same time, they truly want this.
 INFJs need to feel close to someone and are often searching for a relationship that goes well beneath the surface.
-INFJs don’t like feeling a sense of loneliness and so they truly need to feel close to someone else.
-Their relationships mean the world to them, and so for the INFJ it isn’t as simple as needing time to themselves.
-They are happy being around someone who they care for, especially someone who they feel truly connected to.
+INFJs don’t like feeling a sense of loneliness, so they truly need to feel close to someone else.
+Their relationships mean the world to them, and so for the INFJ, it isn’t as simple as needing time to themselves.
+They are happy being around someone who they care about, especially someone to who they feel genuinely connected.
 They have certain people who don’t drain them like the rest, and this is often exactly what the INFJ is searching for.